Farm Kitchen Workshop

 At Farm Kitchen Workshop, we will:

-• Prepare soups, salads, baked goods, and other ready-to-eat offerings
+• Prepare soups, salads, baked goods, and other ready-to-eat offerings in our licensed commercial kitchen

 • Host workshops focused on food, craft, and practical skills